elsankry02/bookly_app/README.md

 **Bloc:** Employs Cubit/Bloc for state management, offering a robust and testable solution.

-**GoRouter:** Utilizes AutoRoute for type-safe and declarative routing, simplifying navigation.
+**GoRouter:** Utilizes GoRouter for type-safe and declarative routing, simplifying navigation.

 ## 🔍 Key Features